alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-02/day-084/day-84-1-egw.md

 ---
-title: EGW Reading
+title: From the Red Sea to Sinai PP 291-294c
-subtitle: From the Red Sea to Sinai PP 291-294c
+subtitle: EGW Reading
 ---

-Chapter 26—From the Red Sea to Sinai
+### Chapter 26—From the Red Sea to Sinai

 This chapter is based on Exodus 15:22-27; 16 to 18.